 Legal Age of Betting in the US

 Betting in the US is getting more exposure with more states engaging in legalized sports betting.
 However, gambling can be addictive and only the adults can engage in them.
-Thus, the US government has strictly enforced age restrictions.
+Thus, the US government has strictly enforced age restrictions as a part of US sports betting legality.
 Some US state bettors need to be at least 21+ years of age to be able to bet.
 Some of the other US states mention that bettors need to be at least 18 years to take part in betting.

 Let’s get some details here.